dasu/soundcloud/README.md

 soundcloud
 ==========

-Simple shell scripts to scrape soundloud links to be used for whatever program you want (such as j-downloader)
+Simple shell and python scripts to scrape soundloud links of the favorites from the users you follow, to be used for whatever program you want (such as j-downloader)

 sc.sh usage: bash sc.sh name_of_user
 example: bash sc.sh user